Buyer's guide

 How much does a cooling vest cost per cooling hour?

 Cost-per-cooling-hour depends on lifespan and runtime, not sticker price.
 A $50 ice pack vest needing replacement every 12–18 months often costs more per cooling hour than a $180 circulatory vest lasting 3–4 years.
-Solid-state vests with hot-swap batteries spread cost across the whole shift.
+Active Cooling vests with hot-swap batteries spread cost across the whole shift.

 Can workers wear a cooling vest under hi-vis or FR coveralls?